 Open the Scan to Print window and scan a packing slip barcode to pull up its order details.

 Press the P key or scan the Purchase and Print Label barcode to create & print the label automatically.
-The label will print from your selected printer and will also be added to your label queue.
+The label will print from your selected printer and added to your label queue.

 The Scan Barcode screen will reappear so you can move on to the next order or exit.

 When you're finished, exit by hitting ESC on your keyboard or by clicking the X on the right of the Scan to Print toolbar.